-A. Only a round dry type paper air filter element with a diameter of 12” to 14”, and a height of 1-1/2” to 4” must be used.
+A. Only a round dry type paper air filter element with a diameter of 14”, and a height of 3” must be used.
 All air must be filtered through the element.

-B. A steel or aluminum air filter housing must be used.
-The air filter top and base must be round and identical in diameter.
-The top of the air filter housing must be solid (no holes).
-A one (1) inch maximum height lip is permitted from the air filter element to the outer edge of the air filter housing top and bottom.
-The air filter housing base may have only one 5” minimum diameter hole in it for mounting on the carb flange.
 A shield may be installed to the front area of the air filter housing up to a maximum of one half of the air filter circumference.
 The shield must not be higher than the height of the air filter element.
-The air filter housing must be centered and sit level on the carburetor.
-No air induction, ducts, baffles, tubes, funnels or anything else which may control the air entering inside of, or between the air filter and carburetor.
+Any type of air induction, ducts, baffles, tubes, funnels or anything else which may control the air entering inside of, or between the air filter and carburetor is not permitted.

 RECOMMENDED ENGINE BUILDER LIST